Graphical Splits Displays

 For each runner, position, name, club, finish time, time behind the winner and times and positions at each checkpoint are shown.
 There are two time rows.
 The upper row contains the split times, i.e. times between two subsequent checkpoints, and the lower row contains the total times, i e accumulated times from the start to a certain checkpoint.
 The positions are displayed within parentheses, on the upper row the ranking for the stage and on the second row the current race position.
 The appearance of the split time list can be altered by changing the settings at the bottom of the page.
 Read more about this (and other) topics in the WinSplits Help pages.

 In this table, runners are listed in finish order.
-For each stage, the fastest time is shown as red type on a light background.
-The default error criterion is set to 20%, which is relative to overall time adjusted for the stage.
-I suggest changing the error criterion to 0.05 or 5%, at the bottom of the table.
-Times in black with a rose background reflect an error, relative to speed on other stages.
-If you do this, the winner is shown to be relatively slow on stages 1 and 2!
+For each stage, the fastest time is shown as red type on a light background, with the second and third in blue type.
+The default 'error' criterion is set to 20%, which is relative to overall time adjusted for the stage.
+I suggest changing the error criterion to 0.05 or 5%, at the bottom of the table and click OK on the right.
+Times in black with a rose background reflect a relatively slow time, relative to speed on other stages.

 Colours are used to make certain information in the table appear more distinctly.

-Both utilities have split times for retirees up to the retirement point.
-The graphs are based on published results (but please let me know if you find any errors)
+The table is based on published results (but please let rrrhenry-at-hmarston.co.uk know if you find any errors)